Anand259/JavaScripts/README.md

 # Custom AJAX Handler
 #### Developer : Anand Pandey
 - Made with love in Vanilla JavaScript
-- Feel free to use, if don't want to use depandencies like JQuery
+- Feel free to use, if you don't want to use depandencies like JQuery

 #### How to use
 > Import using CDN